UgayNobu/SDA101_02240369/Practical3_HTML_list/Reflection.md

 Challenges and Solutions
 The biggest challenge was making sure everything stayed clear and didn’t get overwhelming.
 I solved this by using bullet points and numbered lists, which helped organize the information better.

-(c) Clarity & Coherence

-The page turned out clean and easy to follow.
-The headings and lists made it simple to navigate, and the information was laid out in a way that made sense without being too complicated.